gopalchand/i2c_leader_and_followers/README.md

 ## Hardware schematic

+Subfolder Arduino_i2c_Leader_rev6 contains KiCad EeSchema file

-## Arduino Uno Master installation
+## Arduino Uno leader installation

+Subfolder i2c_leader_arduino contains i2c_leader_arduino.ino file

 Note: If the return IP address is 0.67.67.67 then the Ethernet library may be too old e.g. Linux Arduino installation.
 Compile on a Windows system with a an IDE version of 1.8.12 or higher and upload.

 ## Ubuntu follower installation